Everything You Want to Know About Keeping Tarantulas as Pets

 This article explains in detail the many fascinating and interesting facts about huge, hairy 'spiders' called tarantulas (theraphosidae).
-This topic of tarantulas also known as spiders (even though they're not true spiders as explained in The Natural History of Tarantula Spiders, by Richard C. Gallon) is generally a topic of taboo.
+As a topic, tarantulas—also known as spiders (even though they're not true spiders as explained in The Natural History of Tarantula Spiders, by Richard C. Gallon)—are generally taboo.
 Many individuals are very much terrified of them!
 But, I think that much of this phobia is caused by a misunderstanding of these creatures.

-Lifespan, Eating Habits, And Differences Between Sexes
+Tarantula Lifespan, Eating Habits, and Differences Between the Sexes

 I have owned several tarantulas, and they were very easy to keep, however never house more than one within an enclosure!
 They are not social with other tarantulas at all, and eventually you will end up with one big tarantula!
 Yes, very often one of the two will become the victim and be eaten by the other.

 My first tarantula lived to be about 12 years old.
 The females tend to live longer than the males if given the proper care, and many females live at least 10 years or longer.
 Males, once they mature, usually live no longer than 2 years in captivity.
 This is what I remember from all of my days of owning them as pets.
 I recommend reading the Wikipedia for more information on their lifespan.
 It was reported that one lived to be 49 years old (Guinness World Records).

 I had a male Curly Hair Tarantula who lived about two years after his maturation molt (shedding of exoskeleton).
 The males do not have as long of a lifespan compared to females regardless of whether or not they’re consumed by the female during the tarantula mating process.

 Many times after mating with a female, the male will be consumed by the female.
 Yes, I mean eaten.
 However, this is not as common among tarantulas as many people believe (Aquatic Community).